bguplp/line_detector/README.md

 # line_detector
 A ros package for detecting lines and queues, and getting a position at the line's end.

-To learn more, please refer to the wiki: https://github.com/EyalSeg/line_detector/wiki
+To learn more, please refer to the [wiki](https://github.com/EyalSeg/line_detector/wiki).

 ![Before ](https://user-images.githubusercontent.com/10437548/69551704-d1acba80-0fa5-11ea-925a-df94bf7a8c64.png)